Finding Moments in Video Collections Using Natural Language: Experiments

 \section{Experiments}

 In this section, we show qualitative and quantitative results on our proposed task of retrieving relevant moments from a large corpus of videos for a natural language query.
-We start by showing results on our proposed video corpus moment retrieval task in an exhaustive setting (Section~\ref{sec:video_corpus}).
-Next, we show results using efficient retrieval with re-ranking (Section~\ref{sec:video_corpus_twostage}).
-We show additional results in the supplemental.
+We start by describing the details of our novel task (Section~\ref{sec:vcmr_setup}).
+Next, we show results on our proposed task in an exhaustive setting (Section~\ref{sec:video_corpus}).
+Finally, we demonstrate results using efficient retrieval with re-ranking (Section~\ref{sec:video_corpus_twostage}).